djugei/djugei.github.io/content/arch-delta-released.md

 ## Usage tips
 - *DO NOT EVER* run ```pacman -Scc``` (one ```c``` is fine). arch-delta needs a locally cached version of a package to build the delta off of.
   No local package, no delta.

+- If you want to benefit from delta upgrades for the databases (core, extra, multilib), avoid running ```pacman -Sy```

 - Check ```deltaclient download``` for a way to run the deltaclient as a regular user, without requiring root, and therefore no trust in me!